ecthelionvi/NeoView.nvim/README.md

 ## 🛠️ Usage

-To clear the view list in NeoView, you can use the `ClearNeoView` command:
+To clear the list of views in NeoView, you can use the `ClearNeoView` command:

 ```vim
 :ClearNeoView